Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            auto xclbin_uuid = device.load_xclbin("kernel.xclbin");
            auto ip = xrt::ip(device, xclbin_uuid, "ip_name");

 An ip object can only be opened in exclusive mode.
+That means at a time, only one thread/process can access IP at the same time.
+This is required for a safety reason because multiple threads/processes reading/writing to the AXI-Lite registers at the same time potentially leads to a race situation.

 Allocating buffers for the IP inputs/outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~